sanayasfp/SanaYasfp/README.md

 - 👋 Hi, I’m @SanaYasfp
-- 👀 I’m interested in ...
+- 👀 I'm interested in computer science in general, programming, robotics, manga and basketball.
 - 🌱 I’m currently learning Electronics, electrical energy and automation (EEEA) at Polytechnical University of Bingerville.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything that interests me 👆.
-- 📫 How to reach me ...
+- 📫 How to reach me : Discord (KKTG#2651), LinkedIn (sanayasfp).

 <!---
 SanaYasfp/SanaYasfp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.